ISISComputingGroup/ibex_developers_manual/Python-conventions.md

     Get all the blocknames including those in the components.

     Returns:
-        list : the names of all the blocks
+        list : The names of all the blocks.
     """
 ```